 If possible, cycle the course in advance and get to know the turns, the drags, the descents, and any possible hazards – shores, holes, rough patches.
 It is a fairly technical course and will be busy on race day, so the more you know the better.
 Also, take note of where the bike entry and exit are as well as the number of laps you have to do!

 • Practice eating and drinking on the bike

-If you’re consuming solids make sure you keep them in small manageable pieces.
+If you’re consuming solid foods make sure you keep them in small manageable pieces.
 Place your gels on the top tube and tape them just above the tear line so that you can take them straight away.
 Make sure you practice drinking too; being able to reach down and take your bottle, drink and return it isn’t as easy as it looks.
-Don’t Litter the course and be sure to put your wrappers back in the back pocket of your tri suit.
+Don’t litter the course and be sure to put your wrappers back in the back pocket of your tri suit.